DerrickYLJ/TidalDecode/README.md

 ```

 ## Future Plan
-This repo mainly reproduces the results in our paper [paper link](TODO).
+This repo mainly reproduces the results in our [paper](TODO).
 As TidalDecode is flexible in the choice of the token selection layer, we are developing a library to support the efficient deployment of our method with flexible model configurations that suit users' accuracy/efficiency requirements.

 ## Reference
 ```
-TODO
+- [ ] Support Llama3 Model Implementation + GQA
+- [ ] Independent top-k selection by head
 ```